-Didn’t think it was possible to make BLE-friendly, plant-based enchiladas?
+Didn’t think it was possible to make sugar-free, flour-free, plant-based enchiladas?
 Challenge accepted!
 I guess spending the summer in New Mexico inspires me to take on these kinds of challenges.

 This is another one that only works on the maintenance food plan.
-These use Ezekiel tortillas as a grain (which have no flour), but Ezekiel products may be triggering for some Bright Line eaters.
+These use Ezekiel tortillas as a grain (which have no flour), but Ezekiel products may be triggering for some in our tribe.
 As always, be cautious and use your own judgement.

 If you are on the weight loss plan and want to be really adventurous, you could always try these with homemade cauliflower tortillas.
 I think you can buy cauliflower tortillas in some stores now too.